omar-elaref/Evolution/README.md

     input -altitude sets the type of altitude the user wants (for example canyon, volcano)

   Rivers:
-    input -numOfRiver sets the number of rivers
+    input -numOfRivers sets the number of rivers

   Lakes:
     input -numOfLakes sets the number of lakes